-I have held a number of positions of trust at Uppsala University and the Uppsala Student Union, including vice chairperson in the Doctoral Board; the presidium of the Academic Senate; chairperson of the PhD council at the faculty of social sciences; a member of the social sciences faculty board; and a member of the Martin H:son Holmdahl scholarship committee.
+I am currently serving as teacher representative to the board at the Department.
+I have held a number of other positions of trust at Uppsala University, including vice chairperson in the Student Union's Doctoral Board; the presidium of the Academic Senate; chairperson of the PhD council at the faculty of social sciences; a member of the social sciences faculty board; and a member of the Martin H:son Holmdahl scholarship committee.

 I am currently involved in the project Vulnerable Cities: Conflict Prevention in Urban Planning, Urban Regeneration & Urban Governance (the project page is found here).
 The project seeks to deepen our understanding of urban violence and its links to armed conflict, as well as how different conflict preventive strategies can prevent the outbreak of armed conflict in vulnerable cities.
 Within the project, I conduct quantitative research as well as case study research focusing on Nairobi, Kenya.